 This was a time of great change for the church.
-The Second Vatican Council, which became a symbol of the church's openness to changes in modern society, had just concluded.
-The council, which Bore council, which Pope John XXIII had convened in 1962, had met every fall for four years, and Bosler had been among the priests who went to Rome to participate.
+The Second Vatican Council, which became a symbol of the church's openness to changes in modern society, had recently concluded.
+The proval to build from Archbishop Paul C. Schulte.
+Father John designed everything from the granite altars replicated from Leonardo da Vinci's famous fresco, "The Last Supper" - to the beauticouncil, which Pope John XXIII convened in 1962, met every fall for four years, and Father Bosler was among the priests who had gone to Rome to participate.
+He had originally attended as Archbishop Schulte's personal theologian and then was appointed a peritus, a term used to designate a theological expert or advisor.